MrMagicPickle/react-fps-monitor/README.md

 # Overview
 `react-fps-monitor` is a lightweight npm package designed for React applications that empowers developers to dynamically adjust rendering quality based on the frames-per-second (FPS) performance of the user's device.

+The main use of this package is to allow developers the option to render lower quality graphics to users with weaker devices, while still being able to render high quality graphics to users with stronger devices.

 # Features
 - Monitor FPS performance within your React application.
-- Emit detail level signals ('high' or 'low') based on configurable FPS thresholds.
+- Emit level of detail signals ('high' or 'low') based on configurable FPS thresholds.
-- Enable dynamic rendering adjustments to ensure optimal performance across different hardware capabilities.
+- Allows you to dynamically adjust render quality for better accessibility to your web application.
 - Ideal for React applications, particularly beneficial when used with r3f (React Three Fiber) for dynamic scene rendering.

 # Usage: